- International outlook85.2

 Maastricht University (UM) is an international university located in Maastricht, one of the oldest and most beautiful cities of the Netherlands.
 The city is known for the Maastricht Treaty, which established the European Union in 1992.
-The University occupies traditional buildings spread throughout the most beautiful parts of the old city centre and its medical faculties are based in state-of-the-art facilities in Randwyck.
+The University occupies beautiful landmark buildings spread throughout the most beautiful parts of the old city centre and its medical faculties are based in a state-of-the-art complex in Randwyck.

-- strong international orientation, coupled with a firm commitment to the economic, scientific, and social development of the Maas-Rhine (EU)region
+Strong international orientation, coupled with a firm commitment to the economic, scientific, and social development of the Maas-Rhine (EU)region

 Established in 1976, UM is the youngest of the 13 public universities in the Netherlands.
-With almost 16,000 students and 4,000 staff, UM offers a wide choice of academic programmes.
-UM graduates are highly appreciated on the international labour market and can be found all over the globe, for instance, doing research in Cambridge and Harvard or working for multinationals in countries as varied as Belgium, England, China, the United States, The Gambia, Turkey or Dubai.
+With almost 16,000 students and 3,200 staff, UM offers a wide choice of academic programmes.
+UM graduates do very well on the international labour market and can be found all over the globe, doing research in Cambridge and Harvard or working for multinationals in countries as varied as Belgium, England, China, the United States, Gambia, Turkey, and Dubai.

-Education at UM is unique thanks to both the content of our study programmes and our learning method: Problem-Based Learning (PBL).
-The strength of PBL lies in its:
+Education at UM is unique thanks to both the content of our study programmes and our widespread use of Problem-Based Learning (PBL).
+PBL works because it is:

 - Collaboration: By working together as a group, not only can students learn from different viewpoints, but they also come to understand – and respect – the opinions of others when seeking the solution to a problem.

 Maastricht University is a fully bilingual (Dutch & English) university.
 We offer a wide range of bachelor’s, master’s and PhD programmes with a strong international and European orientation, most of which are taught in English.
-Almost half of the student population and a third of our academic staff is non-Dutch, making UM by far the most international university in the country.
+Almost half of the student population and a third of our academic staff are from outside the Netherlands, making UM by far the most international university in the country.
 The development of the International Classroom is one of our proudest achievements, not only in the diversity of students in each tutorial group but in the social and civic effort to make Maastricht an integrated, international city.

 Research at UM is based on socially relevant themes that are studied and developed at the nexus of different disciplines.
-The university has established a number of research institutes and focuses on multidisciplinary, interfaculty research in: Learning and Innovation, Quality of Life, and Europe and a Globalising World.
-As an international network university, we have an ingrained culture of collaboration within and between departments, as well as with external institutes, businesses and social organisations in the Netherlands and abroad.
+The university has established a number of research institutes and focuses on multidisciplinary, inter-faculty research.
+We encourage an ingrained culture of collaboration within and between departments, as well as with external institutes, businesses and social organisations in the Netherlands and abroad.